-The following table summarizes securities available under our equity compensation plans as of December 31, 2018 (in thousands, except per share data).
+The following table summarizes securities available under our equity compensation plans as of December 31, 2019 (in thousands, except per share data).

-(A) Number of securities to be issued upon exercise of outstanding options, warrants and rights (B) We averag share e price outsta options, v and r ge per xercise e of nding warrants (C) Number of Securities remaining available under equity compensation plans (excluding securities reflected in column (A)) Equity compensation plans approved by security holders: 2017 Equity Incentive Plan(1) 5,107,347 \$ 7.49 4,525 Equity compensation plans not approved by security holders
+(A) Number of securities to be issued upon exercise of outstanding options, warrants and rights (B) Weighted average per share exercise price of outstanding otions, warrants and rights (C) Number of Securities remaining available under equity compensation plans (excluding securities reflected in column (A))

+Equity compensation plans approved by security holders:

+2017 Equity Incentive Plan 4,535,020 \$ 7.80

+2019 Equity Incentive Plan(1) 4,003,040 \$ 20.29 1,751,485

+2019 Employee Stock Purchase Plan(2) 700,000

+Equity compensation plans not

+approved by security holders

-(1) Our 2017 Plan was the only equity compensation plan we had in place as of December 31, 2018.
-Our 2019 Plan and our Employee Stock Purchase Plan became effective after that date in connection with our initial public offering.
+(1) Our 2019 Plan and our Employee Stock Purchase Plan became effective on February 6, 2019, the day prior to the effectiveness of the registration statement filed in connection with our initial public offering.